Boundedness of elliptic Calabi-Yau varieties with a rational section: Rationally connected generalised log Calabi--Yau pairs

+{\bf Claim}. {\it To prove Theorem~\ref{thm.conditional.bound}, it suffices to show boundedness in codimension one for the set of varieties $X$ that satisfy conditions (1)-(4) in the statement of the theorem and that are moreover endowed with a $K_X$-negative Mori fibre spaces structure $f \colon X \to Z$. }

+\begin{proof}[Proof of the Claim] Since $K_X \not \equiv 0$, then we can run the $K_X$-MMP $\pi \colon X \dashrightarrow X'$ which terminates with a $K_{X'}$-negative Mori fibre space structure $f' \colon X' \to Z$.
+Let us observe that, by definition of a run of the MMP, $\pi$ is a birational contraction and since it is $K_{X}$-negative, then $K_{X'} \not \equiv 0$.
+Defining $B':= \pi_\ast B$, $M':= \pi_\ast M$, then $(X',B'+M')$ is a generalized log Calabi--Yau pair, $\pi$ is crepant for $(X,B+M)$ and $(X',B'+M')$, and $(X', B'+M')$ also satisfies condition (1)-(4) in the statement of the theorem.
+Hence, if the set of $X'$ just constructed is bounded in codimension one, then by Corollary~\ref{bir.bound.fibr.cor} the same must hold for the original set of varieties $X$ satisfying assumptions (1)-(4) of the statement the theorem. \end{proof}

-\begin{proof} By~\cite{1811.10709}*{Theorem 2.2}, it is enough to prove the Theorem when $X$ is endowed with a Mori fibre space structure $f \colon X \to Z$.
-The target variety $Z$ will also be rationally connected.
-The canonical bundle formula, see \S~\ref{sect.cbf}, implies that there is a log Calabi--Yau structure $(Z, G+N)$ on $Z$.
+Hence, we will assume that $X$ is endowed with a Mori fibre space structure $f \colon X \to Z$.
+The target variety $Z$ will also be rationally connected, being the image of a rationally connected variety.
+The canonical bundle formula, see \S~\ref{sect.cbf}, implies that there is a generalized log Calabi--Yau structure $(Z, G+N)$ on $Z$.
 Moreover, by Conjecture~\ref{rel.bab.gen.conj} $(Z, G+N)$ is $\delta$-lc for some $\delta=\delta(d+1, \epsilon)$.
 Hence, by applying Conjecture~\ref{eps.glcy.conj}, $Z$ belongs to a bounded family.
-A second application of~\cite{1811.10709}*{Theorem 2.2} to the Fano fibration $f$ completes the proof. \end{proof}
+Thus, the conclusion follows by applying Theorem~\ref{bir.bound.fibr.thm}, since $f \colon (X, B+M) \to Z$ is a $(d+1, r, \epsilon)$-Fano type fibration, for some $r \in \mathbb N_{>0}$ that is given by the boundedness of $Z$ that we just proved. \end{proof}